hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 The string `incoming` is an argument that will be passed to the `ArgumentParser` during the extraction.
 The parser will parse the string according to the parser's custom logic and it will return a parsed object.
 The parsed object may be a single object, array, collection, or any arbitrary object.
-It's up to the `ValueExtractor` implementor's to understand the semantics of the parsed argument object.
+It's up to the `ValueExtractor`'s implementor to understand the semantics of the parsed argument object.

-For now, it's **not** possible to register a custom `ArgumentParser`, thus a default parser is used by default.
+For now, it's **not** possible to register a custom `ArgumentParser`, thus a default parser is used.
 It follows a `pass-through` semantic, which means that the string located in the square-brackets is passed `as-is` to the `ValueExtractor.extract()` method.

-Please note: it is not allowed to use square brackets within the argument string.
+Please note that it is not allowed to use square brackets within the argument string.

-### Configuring a Custom Attribute programmatically
+### Configuring a Custom Attribute Programmatically

 The following snippet demonstrates how to define a custom attribute using a `ValueExtractor`.